vladimircuc/Tic-Tac-Toe-game/README.md

 -->

 ## Evaluation

+The program has good stability due to the error encountering solutions implemented.
+The user must insert only values accepted by the program at the current stage of the game.
+Any other input would throw an error and ask the user to try again.
+I have tested most possible cases, and the program runs as it should.
+If I had more time and knowledge at the time when I created the project, I would have implemented a better interface for a better user experience.
+I would have done things differently if I were to recreate the project.
+I would have created classes and objects throughout the project, including the OOP styling methods.

 <!--
 Discuss the stability of your implementation.
 What works well?
 Are there any bugs?
 Is everything tested properly?
 Are there still features that have not been implemented?
 Also, if you had the time, what improvements would you make to your implementation?
 Are there things which you would have done completely differently?
 Try to aim for at least 250 words.